Cosmological analysis of the DESI DR1 Lyman alpha 1D power spectrum: Discussion

 The two most uncertain aspects of our analysis concern the modeling of metal and HCD contamination.
 The metal and HCD models employed in previous analyses of SDSS data \cite{palanque-delabrouille2015ConstraintNeutrinoMasses, p1d_Chabanier2019, Walther2025_lyssa} are strongly disfavored by DESI data, and neglecting the modeling of LLS or \siisii contamination leads to significant shifts in the inferred cosmological parameters.
 The \siisii line pair is robustly detected in the one-dimensional correlation function of DESI DR1 data \cite{Karacayli2025_p1d_dr1} and in our analysis, as it produces a distinctive oscillatory feature that cannot be reproduced by variations in cosmological, IGM, or HCD parameters.
 Nevertheless, the parameters describing the amplitude and damping of the \siisii contamination show little correlation with the cosmological parameters.
 Conversely, while omitting LLS contamination only slightly reduces the fit probability, the parameters describing this component are strongly correlated with the compressed parameters.
 It is therefore concerning that possible small deviations from the assumed functional form for LLS contamination could induce noticeable variations in the inferred parameters.
 Future analyses should aim to improve the modeling of this contaminant.
+Note that external priors on the abundance of LLSs would also increase the robustness of the results.

 Finally, future analyses should assess the impact on cosmological constraints of additional physical effects not considered in this work, including large-scale fluctuations in the ionizing background \cite{Fan2006_ionizingfluct, pontzen2014ScaledependentBiasBaryonicacousticoscillationscale, gontchoagontcho2014EffectIonizingBackground, Becker2015_ionizingfluct, Bosman2018_ionizingfluct}, temperature fluctuations due to inhomogeneous reionization \cite{Aloisio2015_patchyreio, Montero_Camacho2019_patchyreio}, inhomogeneous helium reionization \cite{Miralda1994_reioheii, Hui1997_reioheii, Hui2003_reioheii, Upton_Sanderbeck2020_heii}, and feedback processes associated with galaxy formation \cite{Viel2013_agn, chabanier2020ImpactAGNFeedback, Tillman2025_agn}.